Techtonica/curriculum/project-example/week-10/animal-sighting-tracker.md

   - You will need to talk to the database
   - See the [pg-promise instructions](https://expressjs.com/en/guide/database-integration.html#postgresql) for an idea of how to do that
 - Test this API with Postman
-- Once it is working, make the React app
+- Once your DB is working, make the React app
-  - use [create-react-app instructions](/project-example/week-9/eventonica/eventonica-setup.md#set-up-a-new-react-app-with-api-support) to get started
+  - use [React with Vite instructions](https://github.com/Techtonica/curriculum/blob/main/react-js/react-local-vite.md) to get started
   - Make a simple component that will show all the sightings
   - Use fetch to retrieve data from `/sightings`
 - Make sure this basic end-to-end flow is working.
 If not, get help!